 It is one thing to be able to hit a tennis shot technically well, which is different than the ability to execute your shot under pressure, consistently.

-So let’s go back to the main idea of this article: how to improve your ground-strokes consistency… under pressure.
+So let’s go back to the main idea of this article: how to improve your groundstroke consistency… under pressure.

-Spend some time studying the pros but don’t expect to hit like them any time soon.
-After all, if you spend as many hours on the court as they do, then yes, you might expect to play like them.
+Spend some time studying the pros but don’t expect to hit like them anytime soon.
+Perhaps if you spend as many hours on the court as they do, then yes, you might expect to play like them.

 And the third way would be to find a “patient” practice partner who is willing to toss some balls for you and give you feedback.

-Tip: Filming yourself playing/practicing is a great way to get feedback and analyse the aspects you need to improve.
+Tip: Filming yourself playing/practicing is a great way to get feedback and analyze the aspects you need to improve.

 1) Consistency – rally with a partner trying to achieve a certain number of balls you hit in a row (no mistake) over the net; eg. 25 shots in a row and if a mistake is made start it all over.